European shares hit 6-1/2 yr high as ECB ramps up stimulus

 By Francesco Canepa

-Trading volume was nearly 40 pct higher than the FTSEurofirst's daily average for the past three months.
+Trading volume was high at nearly 80 percent of the FTSEurofirst full-day average for the past three months.

-The broad-based rally saw all sectoral indexes in the STOXX Europe 600 close in positive territory, led by banks , which are set to benefit from selling asset-backed securities to the ECB.
+The broad-based rally saw all sectoral indexes in the STOXX Europe 600 trade in positive territory, led by euro zone banks, which are set to benefit from selling asset-backed securities to the ECB.

-Britain's FTSE 100 index closed roughly flat, however.
-It was weighed down by BP, down 5.9 percent, after a U.S. district judge said on Thursday the oil major was "grossly negligent" for its role in the 2010 spill in the Gulf of Mexico.
+Elsewhere, Standard Life surged 6.1 percent after the financial services group agreed to sell its Canadian operations for about $3.7 billion to Manulife Financial.

-On the upside, Britain's Standard Life surged 8 percent after the financial services group agreed to sell its Canadian operations for about $3.7 billion to Manulife Financial .
+German industrial services and construction group Bilfinger tumbled 9.8 percent after it slashed its 2014 profit forecasts late on Wednesday.

 Europe bourses in 2014: link.reuters.com/pap87v